-Five time Academy Award-nominee and Oscar winner for his Best Original Score for “A Little Romance” (1979), Georges Delerue may today be one of the most overlooked film composers of his era.
-Composing the scores of more than 350 movies, (mostly French) TV movies and series, documentaries and shorts since 1950, he was one of the most productive of his kind during his lifetime.
+Five-time Academy Award-nominee and Oscar winner for his Best Original Score for “A Little Romance” (1979), Georges Delerue may today be one of the most overlooked film composers of his era.
+Composing the scores of more than 350 movies, (mostly French) TV movies, and series, documentaries, and shorts since 1950, he was one of the most productive of his kind during his lifetime.

-Born in the French border town of Roubaix, in the département Nord-Pas-de-Calais, in 1925, Mr. Delerue passed away in Los Angeles in 1992 of a heart attack at age 67, but not without leaving an incredible legacy of some of the most beautiful scores ever written for film and television which ultimately would make him an immortal craftsman in the world of film soundtracks.
+Born in the French border town of Roubaix, in the département Nord-Pas-de-Calais, in 1925, Mr. Delerue passed away in Los Angeles in 1992 of a heart attack at age sixty-seven, but not without leaving an incredible legacy of some of the most beautiful scores ever written for film and television which ultimately would make him an immortal craftsman in the world of film soundtracks.

 Also nominated for three Golden Globes and two BAFTA Awards, and in France winner of three César Awards out of seven nominations, he was much in demand by American and British filmmakers, and also composed music for nine ballets and two operas.
-Known as a great talent for melody and for the ultimate creating surrounding overtones which encapsulated the spirit of the movies on which he collaborated, he pretty much enhanced the expectations of most directors he collaborated with.
+Known as a great talent for melody and for the ultimate creating surrounding overtones, which encapsulated the spirit of the movies on which he collaborated, he pretty much enhanced the expectations of most directors he collaborated with.

-This score is the theme Mr. Delerue wrote for “Femme de personne” (1984) starring Marthe Keller and Jean-Louis Trintignant
+The score is the theme Mr. Delerue wrote for “Femme de personne” (1984) starring Marthe Keller and Jean-Louis Trintignant

-“Le dernier métro” (1980), another French screen classic and also by François Truffaut, was set in occupied France with Cathérine Deneuve and Gérard Depardieu in the leading roles
+“Le dernier métro” (1980), another French screen classic and also by François Truffaut, was set in occupied France with Catherine Deneuve and Gérard Depardieu in the leading roles

 “Silkwood” (1983), directed by Mike Nichols, was based on the tragic real-life story of Karen Silkwood (1946-1974), a union activist of a nuclear facility.
 After being contaminated with plutonium, she died a mysterious death in a car crash.
 The investigations trying to determin her cause of death, received extensive worldwide coverage.
-Meryl Streep portrayed Ms. Silkwood.
+Meryl Streep portrayed Ms. Silkwood

 “Steel Magnolias” (1989) was a comedy-drama based on Robert Harling’s 1987 play of the same name, about a group of women who all get together in Truvy’s Beauty Parlor (Truvy was played by Dolly Parton), located in a small-town Louisiana community, and how they cope with the death of one of their beloved friends.
-The title “Steel Magnolias” refers to the powerful but equally vulnerable female cast (Dolly Parton, Shirley MacLaine, Sally Field, Daryl Hannah, Olympia Dukakis and Julia Roberts, among others) which can be as tough as steel and as delicate as a magnolia flower.
+The title “Steel Magnolias” refers to the powerful but equally vulnerable female cast (Dolly Parton, Shirley MacLaine, Sally Field, Daryl Hannah, Olympia Dukakis and Julia Roberts, among others) which can be as tough as steel and as delicate as a magnolia flower